Skip to main content

 • During the Public Alpha phase, third-party modules will run in compatibility mode.
 This mode ensures that your favorite plugins continue functioning.
 However, there are some caveats.
 Front-end performance will be degraded, and you may notice missing settings in the Visual Builder while we improve the system and fix bugs.
 Backward compatibility mode is a temporary solution to help bridge the gap while creators redevelop their plugins.

-• Full compatibility with third-party plugins will be addressed in the later stages of development, particularly as we approach the final release of Divi 5.
+• Full compatibility with third-party plugins will be addressed in the later stages of development, particularly as we approach Divi 5's final release.
 At that point, third-party plugin authors will finish redeveloping their plugins for the new Divi 5 framework.

 Opt-Out Mechanism For Divi Creators

-The Opt-out Mechanism for Divi Creators is a feature that allows plugin authors to choose to opt out of the Divi 5 Public Alpha.
+The Opt-out Mechanism for Divi Creators allows plugin authors to opt out of the Divi 5 Public Alpha.

 If your site uses a plugin whose author has opted out of Divi 5 Public Alpha, you won't be able to activate it, and the following message will appear: